-One of the questions we often get from customers is “How much should I charge for a BELLA+CANVAS shirt at retail?”
+One of the questions we often get from customers is “How much should I charge for a BELLA+CANVAS shirt at retail price?”
 The truth is, we don’t have a set suggested selling price, because there are a lot of factors involved.
-It can definitely be tricky to choose the right price for your garments, so we decided to round up the 4 most important things to keep in mind when determining how you’re going to price your garments.
+It can definitely be tricky to choose the right price for your blank t-shirts and garments, so we decided to round up the 4 most important things to keep in mind when determining how you’re going to price your garments.

 Find Your Margin

 Margins should be thought of before all else.
 A measure of profitability, margins quantify the earnings that are left after you take out what it costs to make your product.
-To calculate your margin, take the MSRP and subtract the cost to manufacture that item.
+To calculate your margin, take the Manufacturer Suggested Retail Price (MSRP) and subtract the cost to manufacture that item.
 Here’s a formula that works:

 Margin % = (retail price – cost to manufacture) ÷ retail price.